cryptobuks1/Elastos.Trinity/README.md

 #### Github

-- Upload your SSH public key to your github profile is not already done - https://github.com/settings/keys
+- Upload your SSH public key to your github profile if not already done - https://github.com/settings/keys

 #### For Android:
 - Java JDK 1.8 or greater